UCSCLibrary/SimpleVocabPlus/README.md

 -------------

-The brand new configuration panel allows to extend the plugin's functionality to files metadata, and to highlight the fields that are using the autosuggest feature.
+The brand new configuration panel allows to extend the plugin's functionality to files, collections and exhibits metadata, and to highlight the fields that are using the autosuggest feature.

 Warning